 After moving, it is important to stabilize the new system, inform your customers about the changes to maintain their trust and explain the benefits of the new setup.

-- Solidgate will provide tokens corresponding to transferred card details, facilitating ongoing payment processes without storing sensitive data.
+- Solidgate will provide tokens corresponding to transferred card details, enabling ongoing payment processes without storing sensitive data.

 - Subscriptions cannot be transferred and must be recreated in the Solidgate system using the newly provided tokens.